7MustafaAdelIbrahim/Data-cleaning/README.md

 ## How to deal with out of range data?
 There's a ***variety of options*** to deal with out of range data.

 	***The simplest option*** is to ***drop the data***. depending on the size of your out of range data, you could be losing out on essential information.
 	***As a rule of thumb***, only drop data when a small proportion of your dataset is affected by out of range values, however you really need to understand 		your dataset before deciding to drop values.

 	***Another option***, ***setting custom minimums or maximums to your columns***.
 We could also set the data to missing, and impute it.
  	We could also, dependent on the business assumptions behind our data, assign a custom value for any values of our data that go beyond a certain range.

 ## Duplicate values
-	## ***Complete duplicates***.
+	## Complete duplicates.
-It can be diagnosed when we have the same exact information repeated across multiple rows,
+	It can be diagnosed when we have the same exact information repeated across multiple rows.

 	## ***Duplicates with discrepancies***.
-If there are ***duplicate values for all columns except one column***, which leads us to think ***it's more likely a data entry error than an actual other sample***.

-duplicate data can also arise because of ***Apart from data entry*** and ***human errors*** or *** bugs and design errors whether in business processes or data pipelines***.
+	If there are ***duplicate values for all columns except one column***, which leads us to think ***it's more likely a data entry error than an actual other sample***. duplicate data can also arise because of ***Apart from data entry*** and ***human errors*** or *** bugs and design errors whether in business processes or data pipelines***.
 However, they often most arise from ***the necessary act of joining and consolidating data from various resources***.